-- Next, open the Chase Freedom Flex by Mastercard, earn $200 on a $500 spend within the first 3 months, then spend up to $12,000 at grocery stores in the first 12 months and earn another $600.
+- Next, open the Chase Freedom Flex by Mastercard, earn $200 on a $500 spend within the first 3 months. $0 annual fee.

 ChooseFI’s Simple Three-Card-$1,000 Game Plan

-- Go for cards that offer the highest welcome bonuses for signing up, especially ones with the most generous category bonuses.
+- Go for cards that offer the highest welcome bonuses, especially ones with the most generous category bonuses.

 - Only use money you will spend to meet your everyday living expenses, or planned purchases.
 Don’t spend extra money just for the sake of earning a bonus!